|Village House||Self Catering||Flexible||3||6||2|

 Towels are available.

-I am an Aircraft Engineer living in Lightwater Surrey.
-I have two daughters, and we all love chilling out in Opoul!
+I am a Retired Aircraft Engineer living in Lightwater Surrey.
+I have two teenage daughters, and we all love chilling out in Opoul!

 |Year property purchased||1991|